Penn State University Logo PNG

 the 1980s – 2015

 The emblem is in the form of a shield, on which an eastern cougar is depicted.
-She is behind a small hill where she is hiding from attack.
-This is evidenced by its squat posture: the Nittany Lions are pressed to the ground and expressing wariness.
+She is behind a small hill, hiding from an attack.
+Its squat posture evidences this: the Nittany Lions are pressed to the ground, expressing wariness.
 In the center is a horizontal line marking the date of PSU’s appearance: widely spaced numbers “1”, “8”, “5”, “5”.
-Above the shield, there is a long, thin strip stretching far to the right.
+Above the shield is a long, thin strip stretching far to the right.
 Above it is the name of the educational institution written in capital letters with the accent “C.”

 2015 – today

-In the modern logo, all the elements remain the same, but they are slightly reorganized.
+The modern logo’s elements remain the same but are slightly reorganized.
 The designers rounded the shield at the corners and made the top part convex.
-They redrew the eastern puma, using for the logo only its head, which now occupies the entire space.
-In the inscription, the developers changed the font, taking a variant with serifs.
+They redrew the eastern puma, using only its head for the logo, which now occupies the entire space.
+The developers changed the font in the inscription by taking a serif variant.
 At the same time, they shifted it to the right, slightly away from the icon.
 The authors of the updated version removed the horizontal stripe.

 This is a sign from the flag of the state of Pennsylvania.
 It has the form of a round seal, which is based on the classic rondel.
-The central part is occupied by a shaped frame divided into three sectors, which denote the main directions of this administrative territory.
+The central part is occupied by a shaped frame divided into three sectors, denoting this administrative territory’s main directions.
 The upper one shows a ship (maritime department), the middle one a plow (agricultural and technical), and the lower one three sheaves of wheat (agricultural crop production).
 To the right and left are two horses.

 On the frame sits a bald eagle – the symbol of the United States, below him – an ear of corn with leaves and an olive branch with fruit.
 A red ribbon with the Latin maxim “VIRTUE LIBERY AND INDEPENDENCE” is stretched over the curved elements with a fork at the ends.
 Around it is a wide band with the full name of the institution and the year of its foundation – double edging, white and black.